Obstetrical forceps: History

+Abu al-Qasim al-Zahrawi, known in the West as Albucasis, was a pioneering 10th-century physician and surgeon from Al-Andalus.
+In his comprehensive medical encyclopedia, Al-Tasrif, he introduced over 200 surgical instruments, many of which he designed himself.
+Notably, al-Zahrawi devised surgical scissors, grasping forceps, and obstetrical forceps.

-The obstetric forceps were invented by the eldest son of the Chamberlen family of surgeons.
+The obstetric forceps were introduced into the European practice by the eldest son of the Chamberlen family of surgeons.
 The Chamberlens were French Huguenots from Normandy who worked in Paris before they migrated to England in 1569 to escape the religious violence in France.
 William Chamberlen, the patriarch of the family, was most likely a surgeon; he had two sons, both named Pierre, who became maverick surgeons and specialists in midwifery.
 William and the eldest son practiced in Southampton and then settled in London.
 The inventor was probably the eldest Peter Chamberlen the elder, who became obstetrician-surgeon of Queen Henriette, wife of King Charles I of England and daughter of Henry IV, King of France.
-He was succeeded by his nephew, Dr. Peter Chamberlen (barbers-surgeons were not Doctors in the sense of physician), as royal obstetrician.
-The success of this dynasty of obstetricians with the Royal family and high nobles was related in part to the use of this "secret" instrument allowing delivery of a live child in difficult cases.
+He was succeeded by his nephew, Dr. Peter Chamberlen (barbers-surgeons were not doctors in the sense of physician), as royal obstetrician.
+The success of this dynasty of obstetricians with the royal family and high nobles was related in part to the use of this "secret" instrument allowing delivery of a live child in difficult cases.

-In fact, the instrument was kept secret for 150 years by the Chamberlen family, although there is evidence for its presence as far back as 1634.
+In fact, the instrument was kept secret for 150 years by the Chamberlen family.
 Hugh Chamberlen the elder, grandnephew of Peter the eldest, tried to sell the instrument in Paris in 1670, but the demonstration he performed in front of François Mauriceau, responsible for Paris Hotel-Dieu maternity, was a failure which resulted in the death of mother and child.
 The secret may have been sold by Hugh Chamberlen to Dutch obstetricians at the start of the 18th century in Amsterdam, but there are doubts about the authenticity of what was actually provided to buyers.